About Michael Novack - Product Leader, Builder, and Operator

 A: Michael has a consistent track record of delivering measurable business outcomes:

-- Scale Achievements: 0 to 1 billion+ deliveries at Just Eat, 1,000+ autonomous deliveries at Postmates/Serve, 14-country global expansion, 100K+ active couriers
+- Scale Achievements: 0 to 1 billion+ deliveries at Just Eat Takeaway, 1,000+ autonomous deliveries at Serve Robotics (Postmates), 14-country global expansion, 100K+ active couriers

-- Conversion and Growth: 23% fraud reduction + 8% conversion improvement at Hims, 35% increase in multi-product adoption at Dropbox, 18% personalization lift at Hims, 340% engagement growth at WWF
+- Conversion and Growth: 23% fraud reduction + 8% conversion improvement at Hims & Hers, 35% increase in multi-product adoption at Dropbox, 18% personalization lift at Hims & Hers, 340% engagement growth at WWF

 - Operational Excellence: $50M+ waste eliminated at PwC, 40% CAC reduction, 60% faster time-to-market, 99.7% autonomous mission success rate at Agtonomy

-- Product Velocity: 40% faster experiment velocity at Hims, 60% faster time-to-value at Dropbox, platform frameworks scaling across 6-8 product lines
+- Product Velocity: 40% faster experiment velocity at Hims & Hers, 60% faster time-to-value at Dropbox, platform frameworks scaling across 6-8 product lines

-These aren't just vanity metrics—they represent real business value that moved companies forward.
+These aren't vanity metrics.
+They represent real business value that moved companies forward.

 Q: What engagement models does Michael work with?